Simple Passion: Plot

 Literature professor and divorced mother Hélène lives in the Paris suburbs with her preteen son, Paul.
-She begins a passionate affair with Alexandre, a younger, married Russian diplomat stationed at the Russian Embassy that she met at a party in Porto.
+She begins a passionate affair with Alexandre, a younger, married Russian diplomat stationed at the Russian Embassy who she met at a party in Porto.
 The two regularly meet for afternoon trysts at her house.
 Alexandre, who is usually cold and evasive, only visits Hélène when it suits him and instructs her to never contact him, especially when he goes away to spend time with his wife.
 She often finds herself waiting to hear from him, and over time, she becomes increasingly obsessed with him.

 Hélène's best friend and confidant, Anita, believes that their affair is doomed to fail, since Alexandre is married and will return to Russia, while suggesting that Hélène is "in love with love itself".
 When Alexandre announces he will be away for a few weeks with his wife, Hélène takes a reluctant Paul on an impromptu trip to Florence.
 While visiting a church alone, she cries and is consoled by a stranger.
 Back in Paris, Hélène receives a call from Alexandre, asking to meet.
 After sex, they have a brief argument when he berates her for wearing a short skirt.

 Alexandre occasionally shares personal details about himself with Hélène, telling her about his parents and revealing that he lives on Tverskaya Street in Moscow.
 In a subsequent encounter, Hélène professes her love for Alexandre during intercourse, though he does not respond.
 Shortly afterwards, when Alexandre again tells Hélène not to contact him as he will be away with his wife, she begs him to stay, but her behaviour annoys him and he leaves.
 Following a conversation with Anita, who reprimanded Hélène for being too submissive to Alexandre, Hélène refuses to let him in during his next visit, but she is unable to resist him and the two make out.